Why Pool When You Can Flow? Active Learning with GFlowNets: Discussion Limitations

 \section{Discussion \& Limitations}

 Our empirical results on both the synthetic grid and large-scale VS tasks show that BALD-GFlowNet is a scalable alternative to traditional pool-based active learning.
 The framework achieves classification performance comparable to the strong BALD baseline while providing distinct advantages in sampling efficiency.
 By learning a generative policy, BALD-GFlowNet's acquisition cost remains constant regardless of the unlabeled pool's size.
-We confirm BALD-GFlowNet's scalability in two ways: it requires fewer oracle calls on the synthetic dataset and achieves a 2.5-fold runtime reduction on a pool of 50 million molecules.
-This efficiency is critical for real-world databases with billions of compounds.
+The framework's scalability was confirmed by the number of oracle calls on the synthetic dataset and 2.5 times runtime reduction on a pool of 50 million molecules.
 The success of this generative approach for active acquisition suggests a promising direction for other scientific discovery problems characterized by vast search spaces where exhaustive evaluation is impractical.

 Despite its promising results, our framework has several limitations.
 First, the effectiveness of BALD-GFlowNet depends on the surrogate model quality.
 A low-quality surrogate can provide a misleading reward signal, which prevents the GFlowNet from identifying informative regions.
 Second, the performance of BALD-GFlowNet is closely linked to the design of the reward function.
 In VS, an imbalance between MI–based rewards and drug-likeness metrics can bias the model to generate either uninformative or chemically infeasible molecules.
 Finally, our current implementation is tailored to drug discovery.
 Extending BALD-GFlowNet to other domains would require the development of domain-specific GFlowNet policy networks.